 - Score at the mean or above on the verbal GRE

 - Score at the mean or above on the quantitative GRE

 - Score at the mean or above on the analytical GRE

 - Score at the mean or above on the Miller Analogies Test

 - Have an undergraduate GPA of 2.50 or above

-- Have passed the Fundamentals of Engineering exam and/or the Professional Engineer exam
+- Have passed the Fundamentals of Engineering exam and/or the Professional Engineering exam

 - For the Area of Emphasis in Occupational Safety and Health: